ahsan518/PoC/README.md

 Additional Notes
 ----------------

--   **Autoscaling:**\
-    The GKE cluster is configured via Terraform with autoscaling enabled for the node pool.
-The default settings allow a minimum of 1 node and a maximum of 5 nodes.
-Adjust these values in `terraform/main.tf` as needed.

 -   **Service Account:**\
     The deployment uses a manually created service account (`wandb-service-account`).
 Ensure it exists in the `wandb` namespace if you set `serviceAccount.create` to `false` in your Helm values.

--   **Resource Requirements:**\
-    If you encounter scheduling issues (e.g., insufficient CPU/memory), consider increasing the maximum node count or adjusting the resource requests/limits in `helm/values.yaml`.

 * * * * *